-The successful engineering student is characterized by a strong interest in science, math, and technology.
-Engineering students enjoy learning about how things work, and excel in design and problem solving activities using a wide variety of different tools and methods.
+The successful engineering student is characterized by curiosity, adaptability, and persistence, and an interest in making a positive impact on the world.
+A strong interest in science, math, and technology is helpful.
+Engineering students enjoy learning, identifying issues with the status quo, and discovering how things work, and excel in design and problem solving activities using a wide variety of different tools and methods.
 They have good interpersonal skills, are articulate communicators, and enjoy working in groups to design new things.
 Their interests tend to be broad rather than narrowly defined.
-They are characterized by a curiosity and a practical ingenuity that makes them want to understand the natural and man-made world around them and use that understanding to solve real-world human problems.
+They are characterized by a passion and a practical ingenuity that makes them want to understand the natural and man-made world around them and use that understanding to solve real-world human problems.

 Who employs graduates?